Rokasl/CS408_project/report/source/14_chapter_7.md

   in the file;
 * Lack of web functionality.
 Even though Frank language can be used to code in web context, current implementation does not have any web features implemented because of time constrains;
-* Some features are still in prototype stages and very small amount of them are still not implemented.
+* Some features are still in prototype stages and very small amount of them are still not implemented, such as string concatenation.

 Moreover, the system can still improve on a variety of concerns, such as performance and building procedures as they were not initial goals of the project.